-The General Data Protection Regulation (GDPR) comes into force on 25 May 2018, and while the regulation falls under the European Union (EU), it still has ramifications for businesses in Australia and New Zealand.
+The General Data Protection Regulation (GDPR) is now in force, and while the regulation falls under the European Union (EU), it still has ramifications for businesses in Australia and New Zealand.

 As a channel partner, you are in a prime position to ensure your customers have the right people and processes in place to be GDPR compliant.

 But first, here’s what you need to know.

 The GDPR is a unifying update to EU law that requires businesses to protect the personal data of any EU citizen they do business with, including employees, customers and business partners.

 There are two key aims of the GDPR.
 The first is about giving people more control over how businesses use their data, which is becoming increasingly pertinent in the digital age.
 The second is to simplify the regulatory environment by setting common standards for data protection.